Threshold braking: peak deceleration without locking

 Why it makes you faster

 Shorter braking zones.
 Peak deceleration is roughly 1.3–1.5g for a GT3 on slicks in dry conditions.
-If you're getting 1.1g because you're underbraking out of caution, you need 30–40% more distance to shed the same speed.
-That's metres of brake zone where you should have been at full throttle.
+If you're getting 1.1g because you're underbraking out of caution, you need 30–40% more distance to shed the same speed — metres of brake zone where you should have been at full throttle.

 Earlier turn-in.
 Reaching the target speed earlier in the braking zone means you can start the rotation phase earlier — earlier apex, earlier throttle application.
-The whole corner shifts forward on the time axis.
 Threshold braking is the foundation; trail braking is what you do with the saved time.

 What PaceBoss can show you

 PaceBoss can't see the brake pedal.
-What it can show, when threshold braking is inconsistent:
+What it shows when threshold braking is inconsistent:

-• Lap-to-lap variance in whichever sector contains the heaviest braking zone.
-If S2 and S3 are stable and S1 swings 0.2–0.5s, your braking-zone outcome is varying.
+- Lap-to-lap variance in any sector containing a heavy braking zone.
+If one sector swings 0.2–0.5s while the others are stable, your braking-zone outcome is varying.
 That variance could be brake point, threshold pressure, or release rate — PaceBoss can't isolate which.
+Unlike trail braking, where the signal tends to concentrate in entry-heavy slow-corner sectors, threshold braking variance can appear in any sector where hard braking exists.

-• Consistency percentage low while best lap is competitive.
+- Consistency percentage low while best lap is competitive.
 One good lap that found threshold, many that didn't.
-A common signature for braking inconsistency.

-• Theoretical-best S1 much faster than typical S1.
-Your fastest S1 (one lap that landed the threshold) shows what's available; your typical S1 is the gap to close.
+- Theoretical-best gap concentrated in the braking sector.
+Your fastest split (one lap that landed the threshold) shows what's available; your typical split is the gap to close.

 What you do with the reading